Chinchilla, Queensland: Chinchilla Melon Festival

 In 2009, the Melon Festival won the Queensland Regional Achievement and Community Award for Tourism Event.

 The Festival features interactive and unique events, such as Melon Skiing, Melon Bungee, Melon Bullseye, Melon Ironman, Melon Chariot, a pip spitting competition, and melon eating races.
 A special event held in 2009 saw John Allwood secure the Guinness World Record of Melon Head Smashing - cracking open as many watermelons as possible using only the head.
 Currently his record is 47 melons in a minute.

 Transport

 Chinchilla is connected to Brisbane, Toowoomba and Roma by the Warrego Highway.

-Greyhound Australia operates bus services daily between Brisbane and Miles via Chinchilla.
-Bus Queensland operates 2-3 daily bus services between Brisbane and Mount Isa via Longreach and Charleville, and three buses a week between Toowoomba and Rockhampton, along the Dawson Highway.
+Greyhound Australia operates bus services daily between Brisbane and Miles via Chinchilla. and also operates 2-3 daily bus services between Brisbane and Mount Isa via Longreach and Charleville, and three buses a week between Toowoomba and Rockhampton, along the Dawson Highway.
 Murrays Coaches also operates a daily service to and from Brisbane.

 The Westlander train also comes through Chinchilla twice a week, on its way between Brisbane and Charleville.
+The westbound service (3S86) stops at Chinchilla at 2:35am Wednesdays and Fridays.
+The eastbound service (3987) stops at Chinchilla at 3:15am Thursdays and Saturdays.

 As it is a small town, there is no public transport (besides a taxi), although many coal and gas companies run contracted buses out to their sites.